Christmas Island Red Crab

 - mature crabs molt once a year

-View all of our Christmas Island Red Crab pictures in the gallery.
+View all of the Christmas Island Red Crab images!

 “Here, There and Everywhere”

 Lots of animals migrate, but few migrations are as sensational as that of the Christmas Island red crab.
 Prompted by rainfall and the phases of the moon, this little animal bestirs itself from its humid burrow and its solitary life and marches toward the sea as unstoppably as General Sherman.
-No one has yet figured out how a crab’s tiny brain figures out the phases of the moon and how it knows the precise moment, when the phase and the tides are just right, to release its eggs.
-Yet, it does and has done for millennia.
-The result is a spectacle that fascinates the world and a population of crabs that stays in the tens of millions even after depredations by something called the yellow crazy ant.
+No one has yet figured out how a crab’s tiny brain figures out the phases of the moon or how it knows the precise moment, when the phase and the tides are just right, to release its eggs.
+Yet, it does know and has known for millennia.
+The result is a spectacle that fascinates the world.

 Here are some amazing facts about the Christmas Island red crab:

-- They are endemic to Christmas Island and Cocos Island.
-Endemic means they are naturally found nowhere else in the world.
+- It is endemic to Christmas Island and the Cocos islands in the Indian Ocean; that is, it is found nowhere else in the world.

 - The weather during the rainy season is crucial to the migration.
 If it’s too dry, the crabs might wait another month before they venture from the forest to the coast.